 3. Information to be provided when data collected is not from the data subject

-Generally, we will collect your personal data/sensitive personal data from you directly, either via the contact form on our website, from your completed registration form, from your CV, or from information which you disclose to us verbally or by electronic means (email, text message or fax).
+Generally, we will collect your personal data/sensitive personal data from you directly as set out in section 1 above.
 Sometimes, however we may collect your personal data/sensitive personal data from other sources.
 These sources may include:

 - A former employer